veryMaker/signum-node/README.md

 ## Installation

-You can manually install using the following steps, or by using the pre-packaged options below.

-### Manually installing - All Platforms

-Grab the latest release (Or, if you prefer, compile yourself using the instructions below)
+Grab the latest [release](https://github.com/burst-apps-team/burstcoin/releases) (or, if you prefer, compile yourself using the instructions below)

 In the conf directory, copy `brs-default.properties` into a new file named `brs.properties` and modify this file to suit your needs (See "Configuration" section below)

 To run BRS, double click on `burst.exe` (if on Windows) or run `java -jar burst.jar`.
 On most systems this will show you a monitoring window and will create a tray icon to show that BRS is running.
 To disable this, instead run `java -jar burst.jar --headless`.

-### Installation Packages

-#### Windows

-[QBundle](https://github.com/burst-apps-team/qbundle) is a tool which will automatically download any required files and tools and manage BRS for you.
-This is recommended for users who do not want to learn how to setup BRS.

 ## Configuration